Zellius/RxLocationManager/README.md

                 .create()
                 .subscribe();
 ```
 > **Note:** By default the LocationRequestBuilder will ignore any library exceptions, but will throw any other.
 You can use a transformer to change it.
+The code below will ignore any error.
 ```java
 addLastLocation(LocationManager.NETWORK_PROVIDER, new LocationTime(30, TimeUnit.MINUTES), new MaybeTransformer<Location, Location>() {
                     @Override